Deya Miranda Giner

 Deya and Paco travelled to Australia in 2010, to perform at the Yarra Valley Vineyards and in Deya's hometown - Newcastle.
 The same year they travelled to Shanghai (China) , performing at diverse congress halls, in luxury five star hotels and at a Chinese New Year’s celebration.

-IIn 2012, they formed the group called 'La Gypsy Caravana ' (The Gypsy Caravan) and arrived to Australia to perform .
-This group was a unique fusion group of pure flamenco dance and song, and a collaboration with the lead singer and guitarist from a famous Andalusian folk fusion flamenco band 'Los Delinquentes' ('The Delinquents').
+IIn 2012, they formed the group called 'La Gypsy Caravana ' ('The Gypsy Caravan') and arrived to Australia to perform .
+This group was a unique fusion of pure flamenco dance and song and folk music, thanks to a collaboration with the lead singer and guitarist from a famous Andalusian folk fusion flamenco band 'Los Delinquentes' ('The Delinquents').

 She danced with the master Manuela Carpio, and also danced and performed under the guidance of La Maestra, Mercedes Ruiz (one of Spain’s most acclaimed flamenco dancers in the history).